Flowers: A Warp Drive for Neural PDE Solvers: The Flower Architecture

 where $\mathrm{IdProj}$ is a $1\times 1$ convolution, $\phi$ is GELU, and $\mathrm{Norm}$ is a GroupNorm.

 \paragraph{Multiscale composition}

-Simply stacking these residual blocks already yields a strong backbone across a range of forecasting tasks (see Table~\ref{tab:results-single-scale}), outperforming baselines and underscoring that learned warps alone are a sufficient primitive for effective PDE solvers.
-To facilitate modeling multiscale and long-range interactions present in complex dynamics we additionally scaffold FlowerBlocks in a U-Net-like multiscale composition.
-This is similar to multiscale vision transformers~\cite{liu2021swintransformerhierarchicalvision} and related to classical considerations from numerical PDEs.
-The details of this construction are laid out in Appendix \ref{appendix:architecture}.
+Simply composing these residual blocks already yields a strong backbone across a range of forecasting tasks (see Table~\ref{tab:results-single-scale} in App.~\ref{appendix:experiment-details}), outperforming baselines and underscoring that learned warps alone are a sufficient primitive for effective PDE solvers.
+To facilitate modeling multiscale and long-range interactions present in complex dynamics we additionally scaffold FlowerBlocks in a U-Net-like multiscale structure.
+This approach shares the hierarchical structure of multiscale vision transformers~\cite{liu2021swintransformerhierarchicalvision} while resembling the classical multigrid V-cycle~\cite{brandt1977multi, briggs2000multigrid, he2019mgnet}.
+Along these lines, the learned routing may resemble the ``strength of connection'' heuristics found in Algebraic Multigrid (AMG) methods~\cite{ruge1987algebraic} (as opposed to fixed coarsening and refinement operators).
+The details of our multiscale construction are laid out in Appendix \ref{appendix:architecture}.
 As we show, it leads to the best empirical performance.